 Beth grew up in Monticello, on the farm our kennel is located on.
 She always was a pet person and knew from early on she wanted to help animals.
 Her family raised beef cattle, feeder chickens, and horses.
 She started at the local vet clinic at age 15 as a kennel attendant.
 She helped with boarding and hospitalized animals providing care, feeding, medications, and lots of walking!
 She continued on after high school working full time.
 She was a veterininary assistant, receptionist, and performed many tasks from lab work, assisting in surgery, and radiology.
 She worked with her first clinic for 16 years before spending time at home with her children, Ryan and Alyssa.
 After her return to work Beth worked at several other clinics before ending up at Buffalo Companion Animal Clinic.
 She was the Office Manager and enjoyed her position of meeting new pets and being a bridge between clients and doctors, techs, and staff.
 She was very active with continuing education and still stays current on the latest medications, treatments, supplements, and foods available to help pets quality of life.
 Beth meet her husband, Scott on a training field and the rest is history.
 Beth heads up the kennel with cleaning, medicating, feeding dogs.
 She also directly oversees and is an active midwife during whelping, and all after care of puppies post delivery.
 Beth spends A LOT of time with our puppies using puppy massage, Puppy Socialization and Desensitization.

-She also can be found out on the training field with Scott throwing birds, shooting a shotgun, or training pistol.
+She also can be found out on the training field with Scott throwing birds, shooting a shotgun/training pistol or behind the lens of a camera.
 She is also the kennel's pet bather, nail trimmer, and ear cleaner.
 She brings 26 years of veterinary emergency care, behavioral, and dietary management to the kennel.
 Beth has ran AKC junior hunts and her next goal is to run and title a AKC senior dog.
 In her spare time she loves upland hunting, waterfowling, and fishing with her family.